bastillion-io/Bastillion/README.md

 AGPL License
 -----------
-Bastillion is available for non-commercial use under the Affero General Public License
+Bastillion is available for use under the Affero General Public License

 Author
 ------